AdobeDocs/commerce-merchant-services.en/help/data-connection/handle-privacy-request.md

 >[!NOTE]
 >
 >This article only covers how to make privacy requests for [!DNL Commerce].
 If you also plan to make privacy requests for the Platform data lake, refer to this [guide](https://experienceleague.adobe.com/en/docs/experience-platform/catalog/privacy) in addition to this article.
 For Real-Time Customer Profile, please refer to this [guide](https://experienceleague.adobe.com/en/docs/experience-platform/profile/privacy) and for Identity Service, please refer to this [guide](https://experienceleague.adobe.com/en/docs/experience-platform/identity/privacy).
-For delete and access requests you need to call these individual systems to make sure the requests are handled by each of them.
+For delete and access requests, you need to call these individual systems to make sure the requests are handled by each of them.
 Making a privacy request to [!DNL Commerce] will not remove data from all these systems.

 ## Data access